-On the Login screen, you must enter your Username and Password, and click Log In.
+On the Login screen, you must enter your User Name and Password, and click Log In.

-If you do not have a Username and Password, you must create your own.
-To proceed, click Register and fill in the appropriate information.
-You should choose a Username and Password that you will easily remember.
+If you do not have a User Name and Password, you must create your own.
+To proceed, click click here to register and fill in the appropriate information.
+You should choose a User Name and Password that you will easily remember.
 By registering, you will be able to access your Search History and saved search results, called Projects, at a later time.

 The Login page also offers the ability to retrieve a previously created (but forgotten) user name or password.
-Just click on Forgot your username / password? to go to the Password Recovery page.
-Once there, type in your email address and click Submit and the system immediately sends you an email with your current Username and Password.
+Just click on Forgot your user name or password? to go to the Password Recovery page.
+Once there, type in your email address and click Submit and the system immediately sends you an email with your User Name and Password.